maribelduran/100-days-of-code/log.md

 **Link to work:** [Twitch Streamers App](https://github.com/maribelduran/twitch_streamers)

+--To be deleted, but keeping for reference and ideas as I continue filling out log.
 ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)